Step-by-step guide on leveraging PowerShell exit codes to automate script error handling and integrate with external automation tools.

 Exit 1

-- Document Your Codes: Clearly define what each exit code represents in your script's documentation.
+Document Your Codes: Make sure to clearly explain what each exit code means in your script's documentation.
+It’ll save you and others a lot of confusion down the line.

-- Test Your Scripts: Simulate different scenarios to ensure your scripts handle and return exit codes correctly.
+Test Your Scripts: Run through various scenarios to check that your scripts are handling and returning exit codes as they should.

 Exit codes are numeric values representing the execution outcome, while error messages provide descriptive information about the issue.